Genetic Engineering

 (plants, animals, bacteria, viruses) to add or remove certain desired

-or detrimental characteristics.
-This ease of exchange of genetic material
+The ease of exchange of genetic material

 because of the common evolutionary history of all modern life forms.